How does this medication work? What will it do for me?

 Who should NOT take this medication?

-- is allergic to brinzolamide or to any of the ingredients of the medication
+- are allergic to brinzolamide or any ingredients of the medication

-- is taking carbonic anhydrase inhibitors (e.g., acetazolamide, methazolamide) by mouth
+- are taking carbonic anhydrase inhibitors (e.g., acetazolamide, methazolamide) by mouth

 What side effects are possible with this medication?